rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/2-0-order-embedding.md

 order (i.e. an unordered doctree), nothing needs to be done since the formal definition remains as-is without a child order embedded into it.

-However, it is needlessly difficult to derive any conclusion since one still has to deal with two separate node orders (i.e. the tree order and its child order).
-Because of that, it is essential to embed the child order of a doctree into its node order in order to determine **the doctree's true node order**.
+However, it is needlessly difficult to derive any conclusion since one then has to deal with two separate node orders (i.e. the tree order and its child order).
+Because of that, it is essential to embed the child order of a doctree into its node order in order to determine **the doctree's overall node order**.

 <!-- ======================================================================= -->
 ## a set of complex edges